Saida Sherif: Career

 In 1951, Sherif went to London to reside with her brother, who was training to be an engineer.
 She enrolled on a course in journalism at the Bedford College in Regent's Park, being the only woman on the course despite the discouragement she received from the college about women being journalists.
 Sherif also found a job working at the Selfridges bought ledger department.
 She appeared on the BBC's Inase Miliye (Let’s Meet) programme.
-Sherif returned to Karmachi in 1957 following the end of her husband's diplomatic career.
+Sherif returned to Karachi in 1957 following the end of her husband's diplomatic career.
 When her husband was unable to find a job, she became the family's primary source of income.
 She was hired as a ground hostess for Air France and as a teacher of French at the Karachi American School.
 The economic circumstances forced Sherif to move to London in May 1965 and was allowed entry into the United Kingdom by customs after determining her eldest son was studying at school in the country.
 She was employed as a bank clerk at the Bank of England in 1967 and was one of the bank's first ethnic minority women employees.
 Sherif was a contributor to the BBC Eastern Service to supplement the family budget.
 She authored the script for her three-minute broadcasts in Urdu on the double-decker bus route to Bush House.
 In 1979, Sherif retired early from the Bank of England on medical grounds.
 By that time, she was working weekends teaching children at the Islamic Cultural Centre and other community centres in North West London.